Successful Salmon Spin Fishing

 Once you've truly felt the weight of the fish by putting put a good bend in the rod to set the hook(s) and are satisfied that is the case then loosen off your spinning reel clutch a bit as it's highly unlikely at that point the hook is ever going to come out and I cannot personally remember a fish coming off when I knew the spinning lure hooks were set properly.
 In the old days I recall my late mentor on the Tay picking up an already buckled 'harling' rod and giving it one almighty pull before handing over the rod and saying 'if it's getting off son it's getting off early!
 So when spinning on the Tay set your spinning reel clutch to a reasonably tight setting which doesn't have to be full lock but certainly enough for your drag not to negate the hook point pressure you're trying to achieve to set the hook.
 In other words a strong pull with your hand on the monofilament or braid should take line off the spinning reel spool but nothing weaker than that!

 Early In The Salmon Fight

 After you've set the hook with a salmon regardless of how you've caught the fish all you're likely going to feel is a dead weight with some slow movement and a maybe a bit of initial head shaking.
 At this point the salmon will be unaware of the alien interview that lies ahead so it's unlikely to do anything too erratic.
 When any salmon finally realised it's in danger they'll usually firstly head to the bottom of the river for safety which is no doubt exactly how they'll react if a big predator panics them at sea.
-A high rod tip with a good bend in the rod is important as if you give the fish too much control it will try to rub the hooks our on the riverbed or on occasion try to wrap your leader around a riverbed snag.
+A high rod tip with a good bend in the rod is important as if you give the fish too much control it will try to rub the hooks our on the riverbed or on occasion try to wrap your line around a riverbed snag.

 When A Salmon Does Wake Up And Run